 Vacancy account manager VSC and industry

 The VSC has a vacancy for an account manager VSC and industry.
 You will be employed by the Fonds Wetenschappelijk Onderzoek - Vlaanderen.
-Closing date for applications is June 12, 2017.
-Given the nature of the job, the vacancy is only available in Dutch.
+Applications will be accepted until a suitable candidate is found.

 VSC Users Day 2017